Canon PowerShot SD1000 Review

 Heritage

-It’s true that there are a lot of pocketable digital cameras on the market that are smaller, thinner, and have bigger LCDs than the SD1000.
-There are also a lot of compact cameras that come in a variety of interesting and fashionable colors.
+Many pocketable digital cameras on the market are smaller, thinner, and have bigger LCDs than the SD1000.
+However, there are also a lot of compact cameras that come in various attractive and fashionable colors.

-However, the ELPH line has a track record of strong performance and solid picture quality on its side, and the sleek and small SD1000 not only looks attractive and fits easily in shirt or pants pockets, but it also has the ELPH line’s reputation for good performance on its side.
-An easy-to-use “point-and-shoot” interface, along with a logically organized control structure and a menu system that is straightforward to traverse, puts inexperienced users at rest and makes capturing pictures a breeze for more advanced users.
+However, the ELPH line has a track record of strong performance and solid picture quality, and the sleek and small SD1000 looks attractive and fits easily in shirt or pants pockets.
+It also has the ELPH line’s reputation for good performance.
+In addition, an easy-to-use “point-and-shoot” interface, a logically organized control structure, and a straightforward menu system to traverse put inexperienced users at rest and make capturing pictures a breeze for more advanced users.

-The SD1000’s portability and top-notch image quality may even appeal to digital SLR users who are looking for a basic, take-anywhere companion for fast photographs.
-This is because the SD1000 does not include manual aperture and shutter speed adjustments.
+The SD1000’s portability and top-notch image quality may even appeal to digital SLR users looking for an essential, take-anywhere companion for fast photographs.
+In addition, the SD1000 does not include manual aperture and shutter speed adjustments.

-Face Detection (FD) is rapidly becoming a common feature, and I’ve dealt with a number of different FD systems over the years.
+Face Detection (FD) is rapidly becoming a standard feature, and I’ve dealt with several different FD systems over the years.
 I’ve found that Canon’s FD technology is among the most responsive and accurate.
-The most recent iteration of Canon’s FD technology is built into the SD1000, and it not only helps guarantee that subjects are accurately focused and exposed but also detects numerous faces simultaneously.
-In addition to this, it evaluates the shooting circumstances and makes appropriate adjustments to the flash output.
+The most recent iteration of Canon’s FD technology is built into the SD1000.
+It helps guarantee that subjects are accurately focused and exposed and detects numerous faces simultaneously.
+In addition, it evaluates the shooting circumstances and makes appropriate adjustments to the flash output.

-When increasing the ISO to raise the shutter speed and avoid fuzzy photos caused by camera shake, Canon takes a more measured approach than other camera manufacturers who advertise “anti-shake” capabilities.
-Images created by other cameras frequently contain an unacceptable amount of noise due to the extraordinarily high ISO settings they use.
+When increasing the ISO to raise the shutter speed and avoid fuzzy photos caused by camera shakes, Canon takes a more measured approach than other camera manufacturers that advertise “anti-shake” capabilities.
+As a result, images created by other cameras frequently contain unacceptable noise due to their extraordinarily high ISO settings.

-That is not to suggest that the SD1000 does not have picture noise or that its Auto and Hi ISO settings can’t go beyond tolerable bounds, but rather that it does a better job of keeping it under control.
-There is a convenient one-button/one-shot Auto ISO shift that boosts the ISO up to a maximum setting of 800 when implemented regardless of what ISO setting has been manually selected.
-The range of the ISO that can be set manually is from 80 to 1600, and the range of the ISO that can be set automatically is from 80 to 1600.
+That is not to suggest that the SD1000 does not have picture noise or that it’s Auto and Hi ISO settings can’t go beyond tolerable bounds, but instead that it does a better job of keeping it under control.
+For example, the prevenient one-button/one-shot Auto ISO shift boosts the ISO to a maximum setting of 800 when implemented, regardless of the manually selected ISO setting.
+In addition, the range of the ISO that can be set manually is from 80 to 1600, and the scope of the ISO that can be set automatically is from 80 to 1600.

-As an example of what I mean by a “gentler approach,” consider the fact that the maximum ISO setting you should use with the SD1000 is 800.
-You have the ability to go higher if you so choose, but the camera won’t take you there unless you give it permission to do so.
+As an example of what I mean by a “gentler approach,” consider that the maximum ISO setting you should use with the SD1000 is 800.
+Of course, you can go higher if you choose, but the camera won’t take you there unless you permit it.

-If you don’t read the manual or spend some time delving deeper into the Function menu, you might miss out on a number of the SD1000’s hidden features, despite the fact that the camera’s default auto mode is unquestionably simple to operate.
-However, the SD1000 has a number of other capabilities that are more difficult to access.
+Suppose you don’t read the manual or spend some time delving deeper into the Function menu.
+In that case, you might miss out on some of the SD1000’s hidden features, even though the camera’s default auto mode is unquestionably simple.
+However, the SD1000 has several other capabilities that are more difficult to access.

-You may make modifications to the contrast, sharpness, saturation, skin tone, and individual red, green, and blue tones by clicking the Custom option, which is tucked away under the My Colors menu.
+You may modify the contrast, sharpness, saturation, skin tone, and individual red, green, and blue tones by clicking the Custom option tucked away under the My Colors menu.

-It is recommended that you go through the handbook in order to uncover some of the concealed Scene modes.
-But after you’ve uncovered some of these less-than-obvious possibilities, you’ll find that the SD1000 has some unexpectedly useful capabilities to complement its appealing style.
-This is because the SD1000 was designed to support a number of different file formats.
+It is recommended that you go through the handbook to uncover some concealed Scene modes.
+But after encountering some of these less-than-obvious possibilities, you’ll find that the SD1000 has some unexpectedly functional capabilities to complement its appealing style.
+This is because the SD1000 was designed to support several different file formats.

 Design

-In homage to the ELPH’s pioneering design, the SD1000 is offered in a black-on-silver color scheme; but, if you find that aesthetic to be too dated for your tastes, you need not worry; the camera is also offered in a silver-on-silver color scheme.
+In homage to the ELPH’s pioneering design, the SD1000 is offered in a black-on-silver color scheme; if you find that aesthetic too dated for your tastes, you need not worry; the camera is also provided in a silver-on-silver color scheme.

 Because of its diminutive size and lightweight, it is an open invitation to take the camera with you everywhere you go.
-It is just as comfortable to wear around your neck dangling from a lanyard as it is to tuck away in a pocket or handbag because of its versatility.
+Moreover, it is just as comfortable to wear around your neck dangling from a lanyard as tuck away in a pocket or handbag because of its versatility.

-In the same vein, the camera has a sturdy construction and is able to survive the rigors of being carried around town or on a trek in the woods without the user having to be concerned about its condition.
+Similarly, the camera has a sturdy construction.
+It can survive the rigors of being carried around town or on a trek in the woods without the user being concerned about its condition.

-However, just as with any other compact camera, it is essential to give the SD1000 a test run in order to determine whether or not the handhold is agreeable and whether or not the controls are easy to use.
-I was able to hold the camera easily for extended periods of time without my fingers cramping up, and shooting with just one hand was not difficult at all.
-However, the camera does not have a grip and there is not much room for your thumb to rest anywhere other than on the vertical switch that is located on the rear panel of the camera.
+However, just as with any other compact camera, it is essential to give the SD1000 a test run to determine whether the handhold is agreeable and whether or not the controls are easy to use.
+I could hold the camera easily for extended periods without my fingers cramping up, and shooting with just one hand was not difficult at all.
+However, the camera does not have a grip, and there is little room for your thumb to rest anywhere other than on the vertical switch on the rear panel.

 My hands were careful to avoid getting in the way of the lens, the flash, or the teeny-tiny microphone, and the controls, which are clustered to the right of the LCD screen for practical reasons, were not difficult to access.
-On the other hand, I have rather petite hands, and those who have larger hands than I do would not have the same degree of comfort.
+But, on the other hand, I have rather petite hands, and those with larger hands would not have the same degree of comfort.

-When taking into account the limited space available on the back panel of the camera, the controls have been thoughtfully laid out and are of an appropriate size.
+When considering the limited space available on the camera’s back panel, the controls have been thoughtfully laid out and are of an appropriate size.
 The speaker is located to the left of the mode switch, directly above the Print/Share button.
-The Print/Share button can also be programmed to provide one-touch access to a variety of functions, including Exposure Compensation, White Balance (the full range or Custom only), Movie mode, and display off, amongst others.
+The Print/Share button can also be programmed to provide one-touch access to various functions, including Exposure Compensation, White Balance (the full range or Custom only), Movie mode, and display off, amongst others.

 If you aren’t paying close enough attention, the elegant minimalist design is simply too flat for a thumb to accurately actuate, although it is quite attractive.